michelle-miller/assistant-icp/install_11.md

 ### 4.3 Install the service from the catalog
 {: #admin-install}

 1. From the Kubernetes command line tool, create the namespace in which to deploy the service.
-If you enable a language other than English and Czech, then you must specify  `conversation` as the namespace.
-Otherwise, you can use any namespace you choose.
 Use the following command to create the namespace:

     ```bash
     kubectl create namespace {namespace-name}